sindresorhus/pure/readme.md

 `zstyle :prompt:pure:git:fetch only_upstream yes`

+Node.js version display shows the current major `node` version when inside a directory tree containing a `package.json`.
+It is not enabled by default.
+You can enable it with:

+`zstyle :prompt:pure:environment:node_version show yes`

+You can change the symbol shown before the Node.js version (default `⬢`) with:

+`zstyle :prompt:pure:environment:node_version symbol ⬡`

 `nix-shell` integration adds the shell name to the prompt when used from within a nix shell.
 It is enabled by default, you can disable it with:

 `zstyle :prompt:pure:environment:nix-shell show no`